How To Find The Right Personal Injury Lawyer

 General Experience

-Find out a little bit about the lawyer's background and experience.
+Find out about the lawyer's background and experience.
 If you're interested in where the lawyer went to school, ask that— although it isn't as important as experience in the real world.
 Some other questions might be:

 • How long has the lawyer been in practice?